-There is also an additional requirement for an employer or prime contractor to immediately report the time, date, place and nature of a serious incident, or serious injury, or death of a worker to the board.
+There is also an additional requirement for an employer or prime contractor to immediately report the time, date, place and nature of the incident or injury to the board if it is a serious incident, serious injury or death.

 Further information on what is considered a serious incident or injury is set out in section 57 of the Act.